AtlassianPS/ConfluencePS/docs/en-US/commands/Set-Info.md

 Set-ConfluenceInfo uses scoped variables and PSDefaultParameterValues to supply URI/auth info to all other functions in the module (e.g. Get-ConfluenceSpace).
-These session defaults can be overwritten on any single command, but using Set-ConfluenceInfo avoids repetitively specifying -ApiUri and -Credential parameters.
+These session defaults can be overwritten on any single command, but using Set-ConfluenceInfo avoids repetitively specifying -ApiURi and -Credential parameters.

 Confluence's REST API supports passing basic authentication in headers.
 (If you have a better suggestion for how to handle auth, please reach out on GitHub!)